 This is the first step.
 Before your child can get special education and related services, you must first prove that they have a disability.
-The evaluation is your school district's responsibility - and the district has to pay for it.
-But you have to ask for it.
+The evaluation is your school district's responsibility - and the districts has to pay for it.
+But you may have to ask for it since school district do have a child find obligation and sometimes refer the child for evaluation prior to any parental request.

+If you request an evaluation, put the request in writing and keep a copy of it.
 By law, schools have to identify and evaluate all children with disabilities, from birth to age 21, who need special education and related services.
 It doesn't matter if the child is migrant or homeless, not enrolled in school, in foster care, enrolled in educational programs like Head Start, or advancing from grade to grade.

 If you think your child has a disability, ask the school district to evaluate them.
-You can do this verbally or in writing, but it would be best for your records to submit your request in writing, write the date on your request, and keep a copy of it.
+You can do this verbally or in writing, but it would be best for your records to submit your request by email, so you keep a paper trail.